gwicho38/SaiyanRPG/docs/index.rst

 ..
-Tuxemon documentation master file, created by sphinx-quickstart on Mon Sep  6 21:49:46 2021.
+SaiyanQuest documentation master file, created by sphinx-quickstart on Mon Sep  6 21:49:46 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tuxemon's documentation!
+Welcome to SaiyanQuest's documentation!
 ===================================

 .. toctree::